3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/solution/02_aerial_acquisition_preprocessing_exercise_geometric_solution.md

 The provided hyperspectral image strips were loaded and visualized in the QGIS environment, along with the positions of the checkpoints.
 The difference between the XY coordinates of the checkpoints in the image strips and in the shapefile was determined.
 In addition, four identical points were found in strip (line) pairs 2 and 3, 3 and 4, and the difference between their XY coordinates was analyzed.
-The horizontal shift, standard deviation, and Root Mean Square Error (RMSE) from both relative and absolute residuals were computed (see table below).
+The horizontal shift, standard deviation, and Root Mean Square Error (RMSE) from both relative and absolute residuals were computed.

 <div align="center"><i>"Raw" image data</i></div>